This article covers how Teachable calculates, collects and remits Value Added Tax (VAT) in the European Union (EU) and United Kingdom (UK).

 NOTE: The reverse charge rule applies to most sales to a business entity, if that business entity is established in another country than the creator.
 If the reverse charge rule applies, tax will not be charged.
 The Student will then be responsible to report and where needed pay the tax to the respective tax authorities.

 If a student inputs their VAT ID at checkout, the VAT ID number will be listed in your transaction CSV report.

-Each EU member state sets its own VAT rate, which may change from time to time.
-Teachable will apply the VAT rate set by the EU country where the user is located.
-Teachable determines where a user is located based on a combination of factors.
+Each EU member state and the UK sets its own VAT rate, which may change from time to time.
+Teachable will apply the VAT rate set by the country where the user is located.

 Disable VAT collection